ivatt260/TinyPascal/Tests/README.txt

 Tests.
 ------

+  All tests are compiled to be loaded at memory 8800.
+They assume you are running on a Membership/chip card, because the I/O routines are coded to work with the "MC20ANSA" ROM.

+  If your RAM is in lower memory, or you have different SCRT address for read and write characters, you'll need to compile and assemble the tests.

 maze3a:
   Go through a maze; find path from start to end.
   A recursive program; highlighting peek, poke, and writeln.

-  It is compiled to be loaded at memory 8800.
-If your RAM is in lower memory, you'll need to recompile and reassemble this.
+biggerMaze:

-biggerMaze: a bigger maze than maze3a; takes a few seconds longer to run.
+  A bigger maze than maze3a; takes a few seconds longer to run.

 files in this directory:
 ------------------------